VishalRashmika/Iczelions-Assembly-Tutorials/content/lessons/the-basics/index.md

 ```

 <mark style="color:yellow;">PASCAL calling convention</mark> is the reverse of C calling convention.
 It passes parameters from left to right and the callee is responsible for the stack balancing after the call.

-`Win16 adopts` PASCAL convention because it produces smaller codes.
+Win16</mark> adopts PASCAL convention because it produces smaller codes.
 C convention is useful when you don't know how many parameters will be passed to the function as in the case of wsprintf().
 In the case of wsprintf(), the function has no way to determine beforehand how many parameters will be pushed on the stack, so it cannot do the stack balancing.
-`STDCALL` is the hybrid of C and PASCAL convention.
+<mark style="color:yellow;">STDCALL</mark> is the hybrid of C and PASCAL convention.
 It passes parameter from right to left but the callee is responsible for stack balancing after the call.Win32 platform use STDCALL exclusively.
 Except in one case: wsprintf().
 You must use C calling convention with wsprintf().

-**.DATA**
-**.DATA?**
-**.CONST**
-**.CODE**
+`.DATA`  `.DATA?`  `.CONST` `.CODE`

-**All four directives are what's called section.
+All four directives are what's called section.
 You don't have segments in Win32, remember?
 But you can divide your entire address space into logical sections.
 The start of one section denotes the end of the previous section.
 There'are two groups of section: data and code.
-Data sections are divided into 3 categories:**
+Data sections are divided into 3 categories:

-*   **.DATA    This section contains initialized data of your program.**
+- `.DATA`    This section contains initialized data of your program.
-*   **.DATA?
-This section contains uninitialized data of your program.
+- `.DATA?`  This section contains uninitialized data of your program.
 Sometimes you just want to preallocate some memory but don't want to initialize it.
 This section is for that purpose.
 The advantage of uninitialized data is: it doesn't take space in the executable file.
 For example, if you allocate 10,000 bytes in your .DATA? section, your executable is not bloated up 10,000 bytes.
 Its size stays much the same.
-You only tell the assembler how much space you need when the program is loaded into memory, that's all.**
+You only tell the assembler how much space you need when the program is loaded into memory, that's all.
-*   **.CONST  This section contains declaration of constants used by your program.
+- `.CONST`  This section contains declaration of constants used by your program.
 Constants in this section can never be modified in your program.
-They are just \*constant\*.**
+They are just <mark style="color:yellow;">constant</mark>.

-**You don't have to use all three sections in your program.
-Declare only the section(s) you want to use.**
+You don't have to use all three sections in your program.
+Declare only the section(s) you want to use.

-**There's only one section for code: .CODE.
-This is where your codes reside.**
+There's only one section for code: <mark style="color:yellow;">.CODE</mark>.
+This is where your codes reside.

-**<label>**
-**end <label>**
+`end <label>`
-**where <label> is any arbitrary label is used to specify the extent of your code.
+where <mark style="color:yellow;">< label ></mark> is any arbitrary label is used to specify the extent of your code.
 Both labels must be identical.
-All your codes must reside between <label> and end <label>**
+All your codes must reside between <mark style="color:yellow;">< label ></mark> and <mark style="color:yellow;">end < label ></mark>